terminusdb/terminusdb-tutorials/nobel_prize/README.md

 We create the schema of the data we'll be writing to the stream formatted as a JSON Schema.

-Records in the dataset aer read by calling `read_data` function and written to the stream by calling `write_data`.
+Records in the dataset are read by calling `read_data` function and written to the stream by calling `write_data`.

 ## Import the Nobel Prize winners data into TerminusDB/ TerminusX